ganeti/ganeti/man/gnt-debug.rst

 with their respective direct owners is sent to WConfd and the answer is displayed.

+| **wconfd** flushconfig

+A request to ensure that the configuration is fully distributed to the master candidates.

 .. vim: set textwidth=72 :
 ..
 Local Variables:
 .. mode: rst